microsec/regulations/hrsz--all--ssl--EN.md

 In any case, right before issuing the Website Authentication Certificate, the Trust Service Provider automatically rechecks the CAA records.

+<a id="3.2.2.8.1"></a>
+##### 3.2.2.8.1 DNSSEC Validation of CAA Records

+DNSSEC validation back to the IANA DNSSEC root trust anchor shall be performed on all DNS queries associated with CAA record lookups performed by the Primary Network Perspective.
+The DNS resolver used for all DNS queries associated with CAA record lookups performed by the Primary Network Perspective shall:

+- perform DNSSEC validation using the algorithm defined in RFC 4035 [40] Section 5, and
+- support NSEC3 as defined in RFC 5155 [45], and
+- support SHA-2 as defined in RFC 4509 [42] and RFC 5702 [48], and
+- properly handle the security concerns enumerated in RFC 6840 [52] Section 4.

+The Trust Service Provider shall not use local policy to disable DNSSEC validation on any DNS query associated CAA record lookups.

+DNSSEC-validation errors observed by the Primary Network Perspective (e.g., SERVFAIL) shall not be treated as permission to issue.

+DNSSEC validation back to the IANA DNSSEC root trust anchor MAY be performed on all DNS queries associated with CAA record lookups performed by Remote Network Perspectives as part of Multi-Perspective Issuance Corroboration.

+DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of self-audits performed to fulfill the requirements in Section 8.7.

 <a id="3.2.2.9"></a>
 ##### 3.2.2.9 Multi-Perspective Issuance Corroboration